 Imagine you are on bus on a motorway, the driver gets a heart attack and the bus goes down the slope.
 Many passengers are injured and unable to move, but you can get out, walk up to the motorway and try to get help.
 You are waving at cars to stop them, but nobody seems to notice or care.
 Finally, you decide to walk into the motorway to force the traffic to stop.
 Cars break, drivers get out and shout angrily at you until you manage to explain the situation.
 The drivers apologize and follow you to the bus to save the other passengers.

-We are on a fossil fuel speedway and face a mass accident because of massive climate breakdown ahead, which is hidden in the think fog created by the fossil fuel industry, politicians, and the media .
+We are on a fossil fuel speedway and face a mass accident because of massive climate breakdown ahead, which is hidden in the thick fog created by the fossil fuel industry, politicians, and the media .
 We are forcing car drivers to slow down for their own safety after they have ignored warning sign after warning sign put up by scientists.
 While we are trying to minimize any hassle for individuals and high-priority vehicles, such as ambulances or fire engines, with our limited logistic resources we cannot always guarantee that.
 Join us to make our protests safer for everyone!
 Everybody is welcome, everybody is needed!

 “Modern democratic thought has long held that individuals have a right to resist and rebel against tyrannical government and political injustices, and that defeating these great social evils may sometimes demand the resort to armed force.”